31-33/juryroom/imports/api/README.md

 `createdBy`: *The userId of the user who created this group.*

 `commentLengthLimit`: *The maximum number of characters that can be in a single comment, for this groups discussions.
 This value is then copied onto each new discussion as they are created.*

+`maxDiscussionDuration`: *The maximum duration of a discussion conducted by this group, `in milliseconds`.
+If set, this field will be used to apply a deadline to all discussions created under this group.*

 ---
 ## User